 - Provided opportunities for thesis work in laboratories representing the full spectrum of modern neuroscience research.

 - Facilitate collaborative, interdisciplinary and translational research.

 We also encourage increased communication and interactions among neuroscientists at UNC and neighboring institutions (Duke University, North Carolina State University, National Institute of Environmental Health Service (NIEHS) and North Carolina Central University) by sponsoring seminars, symposia, journal clubs, and conferences.
 Finally NBIO strongly supports and fosters the exposure to a broad range of potential careers through the (Training Initiatives in Biomedical and Biological Sciences) TIBBS Program.
-TIBBS offers information, seminars, workshops and individual guidance for all biomedical career options, including academic, government, pharmaceutical and scientific publishing.
+TIBBS and other career development programs offer information, seminars, workshops and individual guidance for all biomedical career options, including academic, government, pharmaceutical and scientific publishing.

 The following document describes the program in more detail.

 Benchmarks and Deadlines: This document describes the timing of specific benchmarks and deadlines for students in the program.

 Student Pre-Travel Form: Mandatory form that must be filled out and signed by the Chair prior to travel